FEMR/femr-user-uploader/README.md

 ## Disclaimer:
 * This has only been tested with perfect CSV files that fit the rules in the formatting section above.
 No idea what happens when SHTF
+* execute_users.sh has the fEMR URI hard coded in.
+It needs to change based on your target